Skip to main content

 Who is eligible for ASA RISE?

-ASA Rise is open to BIPOC-identified professionals within the field of aging.
+ASA RISE is open to BIPOC-identified professionals within the field of aging.
 Candidates should have a minimum of five years’ experience and do not need to be a member of ASA.
 We are seeking applicants from a cross section of sectors (such as business, academia, nonprofit and government), and disciplines (such as tech, social work, community-based services, arts, community engagement and financial services).

 How will ASA RISE fit into your schedule?